agentspooky/fix-pal/README.md

 [here](https://en.wikipedia.org/wiki/576i#PAL_speed-up).

 This script forces a framerate change to the video track(s), avoiding re-encoding and leaving the underlying data alone.
-Audio tracks' sample rates are also reduced by the same factor, fixing the pitch issue and ensuring audio and video remain in sync.
+Audio tracks are slowed to match and re-sampled at their original sample rates, fixing the pitch issue and ensuring audio and video remain in sync.
 Subtitles and chapters are re-timed to match.

-I prefer this solution to re-encoding, as the latter adds the possibility of quality loss.
+I prefer this solution to re-encoding the entire video, as the latter adds the possibility of quality loss.
 The resulting framerate will almost always be nonstandard, but capable video players (e.g. [VLC](https://www.videolan.org/vlc/index.html)) have no issue with this -- and there is no excuse in this day and age for video players not to support arbitrary framerates.
+(Resampling audio is unfortunately unavoidable, since many audio formats only support a small set of sample rates.)

 Portions of this script were adapted from code posted by James Ainslie [here](https://blog.delx.net.au/2016/05/fixing-pal-speedup-and-how-film-and-video-work/comment-page-1/#comment-100160).
 These portions are marked.